piggybak/piggybak/README.md

 * Fully defined backend RailsAdmin interface for adding orders on the backend

-* Piggybak 0.7.0 is compatible with Rails 4, and earlier versions compatible with Rails 3.
+* Piggybak 0.7.1 is compatible with Rails 4.1, 0.7.0 is compatible with Rails 4, and earlier version compatible with Rails 3.

 Announcements